 Sean: GREEN LANTERN!?
 SCHUMACHER??
 JOEL F*CKING SCHUMACHER??
 DOES HOLLYWOOD UNDERSTAND HOW "IMMENSE MISTAKES" WORK?

-James: Apparently not they let Elektra happen.
+they let Elektra happen.

 Sean: I weep.